autonomys/sloth256-189/README.md

 Simply run `cargo test` at the root folder

-- use `cargo test --features=cuda` for enabling cuda tests (CUDA toolkit must be installed on your device)
 - use `cargo test --features=opencl` for enabling opencl tests (openCL drivers must be installed on your device)

 ### How to benchmark

 Simply run `cargo bench` at the root folder

-- use `cargo bench --features=cuda` for enabling cuda tests (CUDA toolkit must be installed on your device)
 - use `cargo bench --features=opencl` for enabling opencl tests (openCL drivers must be installed on your device)

 ### License